AniCricKet/musical-guacamole/nitrotype.md

     // This uses the random integer from above as an index for a random paragraph from the paragraph bank var currentParagraph = paragraphs[currentParagraphIndex];

-    // Track the current word index within the paragraph var currentWordIndex = 0;
+    // Track the current character index within the paragraph var currentCharIndex = 0;

     // This sets the startTime and the timerInterval to undefined values var startTime = null;